NZ captain Williamson defends Warner as 'not a bad guy'

-Christchurch, New Zealand, March 29, 2018 (AFP) - - New Zealand captain Kane Williamson defended David Warner Thursday, describing the Australian at the heart of the ball-tampering scandal as "not a bad guy".
+Christchurch (New Zealand) (AFP) - New Zealand captain Kane Williamson defended David Warner Thursday, describing the Australian at the heart of the ball-tampering scandal as "not a bad guy".

 With New Zealand's build-up to the second Test against England, starting in Christchurch on Friday, overshadowed by international reaction to the cheating affair in South Africa, Williamson said he has been in touch with Warner.